- Discuss how to prepare for group meetings

 Guide, don’t dictate: If you’re in charge of the meeting, that doesn’t mean you’re responsible for everything people say in it, nor does it mean you have to personally comment on every idea or proposal that comes up.
 Let the other members of the group carry the content as long as they’re not straying from the process you feel needs to be followed.
 You may see that some people regularly dominate discussion in your group’s meetings and that others are perhaps slower to talk despite having important contributions to make.
 One way to deal with these disparities is by providing the group with a “talking stick” and specifying that people must hold it in their hands in order to speak.
 You could also invoke the “NOSTUESOrule” with respect to the talking stick, which says that “No One Speaks Twice Until Everybody Speaks Once.”

 Keep your eyes open for nonverbal communication.
 As a meeting progresses, people’s physical and emotional states are likely to change.
 As the facilitator, you should do your best to identify such change and accommodate it within the structures and processes your group has established for itself.
 When people do something as simple as crossing their arms in front of them, for instance, they might be signaling that they’re closed to what others are saying—or they might just be trying to stay warm in a room that feels too cold to them.
 When one person in the meeting has the floor and is talking, it’s a good idea to watch how the rest of the group seems to be responding.
 You may notice clues indicating that people are pleased and receptive, or that they’re uninterested, skeptical, or even itching to respond negatively.
-You may want to do a to see if you’re interpreting nonverbal cues accurately.
+You may want to do a perception check to see if you’re interpreting nonverbal cues accurately.
 For instance, you might say, “Terry, could we pause here a bit?
 I get the impression that people might have some questions for you.”
 As an alternative, you might address the whole group and ask “Does anyone have questions for Terry at this point?”

 Capture and assign action items.
 Unless they are held purely to communicate information, or for other special purposes, most meetings result in action items, tasks, and other assignments for one or more participants.
 Sometimes these items arise unexpectedly because someone comes up with a great new idea and volunteers or is assigned to pursue it after the discussion ends.
 Be on the alert for these elements of a meeting.